department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/runbook-vet-center-closed.md

 #### CMS engineer steps
 - [ ] 4.
 CMS engineer bulk unpublishes the nodes.
 - [ ] 5.
 CMS engineer removes the Section.
 - [ ] 6.
-CMS engineer edit facility node and remove flag `Removed from source`, sets moderation state to archived, then save node.
+CMS engineer edits facility node by removing the flag `Removed from source`, sets moderation state to archived, and saves the node.

 #### CMS Help desk (wrap up)
 - [ ] 7.
 Help desk notifies editor and any other stakeholders.